- Do you avoid the subject of death?

 One of the first people to speak publicly about death was Dr. Elisabeth Kübler Ross.
 Read about Elisabeth's pioneering work in this Time magazine article “The Woman Who Made Death a Conversation Starter.”

-One of the foremost names to speak publicly about death was Elisabeth Kübler Ross.
-In the mid-1960's Elisabeth interviewed dying patients who were willing to talk about the experience for the benefit of medical students.
-Life magazine ran an article about these interviews called 'A Profound Lesson for the Living,' which you can read by clicking on the title.
+In the mid-1960's she interviewed dying patients who were willing to talk about their experience for the benefit of medical students.
+Life magazine subsequently ran an article about these interviews entitled, “A Profound Lesson for the Living,” which you can read by clicking on the title.

-In recent times media reports tend to move away from using the word ‘death.'
+In recent times media reports tend to move away from using the word ‘death’.
 The term more commonly used is 'passed away' or something similar.
 Since the word death is universally understood and adequate when speaking about the end of physical life there is no obvious need to change the term.
-To do so may add to the discomfort in speaking about death that already exists.
-My interest is in helping to alleviate any discomfort about the topic of death by hopefully helping others to approach the subject with less dread.

 Having met Elisabeth my interest is in following her example by trying to make it easier for people to speak about death.
 I work with individuals or groups to help them start a conversation about death in a sensitive, safe and ethical way.

 A ‘Death Café’ is a lot more enjoyable than it sounds!
 In this format I invite people to come together as a group over tea or coffee and we talk about death.
 My job is to make sure everyone is safe and heard and that no one person dominates the conversation.
 This is a very different sort of process to counselling or group therapy.